Sign-in to your account to find out the status of your proposal, or to update your current research project.

 How can a researcher use the Army of Women in the grant proposal while applying for funding?

 The researcher can apply to the Army of Women when writing a grant for funding.
 If the study appears appropriate to Army of Women staff, a letter of support, project budget, and Army of Women materials will be sent for inclusion in the proposal.
 If the proposal is funded, the researcher will submit a secondary application through the Army of Women website.
-At that point, the Army of Women Scientific Advisory Committee will review the research project.
+At that point, the Dr. Susan Love Research Foundation Scientific Advisory Committee will review the research project.
 It will be accepted or rejected based on the capabilities of the Army of Women at that time.

 What might a study require?